northamerican/get-genres-from-discogs/README.md

 ##Usage
 -In iTunes, select the tracks you wish to tag
--Run the .scpt file from Script Editor or compile it as an .app
+-Run the .scpt file from Script Editor or compile it as an .app (supplied in the .zip)

 A log will be created on your desktop with the results.